Mr-Monster-0248/secure-coding-M2/IDOR/README.md

 });
 ```

-Here for the `/` path we see that if the session has already been set the user is redirected to the user's page
+Here, for the `/` path, we see that if the session has already been set, the user automatically gets redirected to their own page.

-For the user page we have this code:
+After updating the `/user/:id` route handler, it now looks like this:

 ```javascript
 app.get('/user/:id', (req, res) => {